 The Problem with Favicon Generators

-Every time we updated the site logo, regenerating favicons meant uploading
+Every time I updated the site logo, regenerating favicons meant uploading

-an SVG to a "free" web tool, downloading a zip, extracting it, and manually
+an SVG to some "free" web tool, downloading a zip, extracting it, and hand-copying

-copying files into public/.
-The output was inconsistent — different tools
+files into public/.
+The output was never consistent either: different tools

-size matrices.
-And none of them lived in version control.
+size matrices, and none of it lives in version control.

-We needed a deterministic, local pipeline: one SVG in, all the meta images out.
+What I wanted was a deterministic local pipeline: one SVG in, all the meta images out.

 What Browsers Actually Need

-The favicon landscape has consolidated.
-Here's what modern browsers and platforms actually request:
+The favicon landscape has consolidated a lot, so here's what modern browsers and platforms actually ask for:

 | File | Size | Used By |